A Brief History of ݮtv

 Modern Era

-Today, the ݮtv – The Financial Markets Association is growing again, and resuming its rightful place in assisting the professional standing of the industry.
+Today, the ݮtv is growing again, and resuming its rightful place in assisting the professional standing of the industry.
 A broad array of market participants from all sectors in financial services, from sell-side bankers and brokers to buy-side clients and regulators, are again understanding the enormous role that the ݮtv can play in the modern world.
 Many are seeking membership and the strong benefits that membership brings.
-Large institutions are involved in our training and education programmes, and the ݮtv Model Code is widely accepted as the single best global standard of OTC ethical conduct available to the market.
+Large institutions are involved in our training and education programmes, and we fully support Industry Codes/Guidelines/Standards that promote the highest ethical and professional standards for the OTC wholesale financial markets.
 Being a member of ݮtv is of tremendous importance in many countries, and our fellowship among ݮtv members can open opportunities the world over.

 Elected in | Name | Role | Nationality |